-CBT involves examining an individual’s way of thinking and responding.
+Cognitive-behavioral Therapy (CBT): CBT involves examining an individual’s way of thinking and responding.
 They learn different ways to behave and react in anxiety-producing situations or around objects that trigger anxiety.
 CBT is also helpful for individuals with social anxieties.
 This type of therapy can also be effective for the practice and learning of new social skills that can be applied in daily life.

-Exposure therapy is sometimes used in conjunction with CBT.
+Exposure Therapy: Exposure therapy is sometimes used in conjunction with CBT.
 Exposure therapy involves facing or confronting underlying fears related to a person’s anxiety.
 The goal is to help people engage in the situations or activities they have been avoiding due to anxiety.

 Both of these therapies, but primarily CBT, can be conducted in group or individual therapy sessions.
 With CBT, homework is often assigned between sessions.